TechnicJelle/CMGT_GraduationReport/report.typ

 So I decided to focus on just two prototypes: one with SDL3's GPU API, and one with Vulkan (with partial abstractions, hereafter also referred to as "helper libraries").

-== SDL3_GPU API Prototype
+== SDL3's GPU API Prototype

 I started with this prototype, because it is the one I was most curious about at that time.
 I had already used Vulkan in the past, so I wanted to first try something new that promised to be more user-friendly.

-And it delivered on that promise!
-The API is very nice to use, and the function documentation is excellent.
+And it delivered on that promise; the API is very nice to use, and the function documentation is excellent.
 The examples are also okay, though they do take some untangling, if you want to follow them closely, because they pack a lot of functionality into one example.